 National organizations generally rise to fill a community need, and that’s certainly been the case when it comes to mental health awareness.
 The following groups can be found in various forms either directly on college campuses, where they may collaborate with students to provide support services, or indirectly, by providing valuable resources to colleges around the United States.
-Here are five groups, alphabetically listed, which may already (or may be able to) supplement services at your school.
+Here are seven groups, alphabetically listed, which may already (or may be able to) supplement services at your school.

 Active Minds